wdim0/esp8266_with_KeDei_lcd_module/README.md

 - The KeDei display should be v4.0 (see image in "The hack" section below) - with this version of the module I've done the hack and tested everything.
 Maybe also different versions will work (most probably they should work), but it's not guaranteed
 - In WLCD driver we're using "only" 65 k colors (R5G6B5) mode, because this gives us speed.
 A lot of it!
 Many things can be optimized then and we can use 32-bit copy instructions.
 Everything is nicely aligned when using R5G6B5 and ESP8266's HSPI

-TODO - image of final hack with serial production PCB with ESP-07 module connected to LCD module (SPI CLK is 40 MHz to LCD module).
+Serial production PCB with ESP-07 module connected to hacked KeDei LCD module (SPI CLK is 40 MHz to LCD module).<br>
+TODO - image

 ##The hack